eventql/eventql/doc/tables/partitioning.md

 anything other than the primary key like in some key value stores.
 You can.
 All WHERE, GROUP BY and JOIN BY clauses that are valid in standard SQL are supported.

-If youneed to have fast access to _individual_ records by _more than one_ dimension you have to denormalize and insert the record multiple times in different tables that are indexed in those respective dimensions.
+If you need to have fast access to _individual_ records by _more than one_ dimension you have to denormalize and insert the record multiple times in different tables that are indexed in those respective dimensions.